mhrashvand1/truth_social/README.md

-Hello everybody, as mentioned in the about section,the truth social is a social network similar to Twitter with a chat section implemented by django channels.
+Hello everybody, as mentioned in the about section, the truth social is a social network similar to Twitter with a chat section implemented by django channels.
 (Currently, only the chat part is fully implemented and can be tested.)

 ## Navigation